IvoLimmen/mystart/README.md

 ## For release

+1. Go into the `/opt` directory.
-Extract the generated server-[VERSION].tar.gz.
+1. Extract the generated server-[VERSION].tar.gz.
 This will create a directory called mystart.
-Go into the `bin` directory and execute the `mystart` script to start it.
+1. Copy the `mystart.service` into `/etc/systemd/system`
+1. Reload the service deamon: `systemctl daemon-reload`
+1. Start the service: `systemctl start mystart`

 # Credits